makersacademy/chitter-challenge/README.md

 10. Wrapped database data in program objects.
 11. Extracted database connection logic to a `DatabaseConnection` object, set up a persistent connection to the correct database with method `setup`.
 Wrapped PG's `exec` method with a method, `DatabaseConnection.query`, that executes queries on the database.
 12. Implemented the feature 'peeps are in reverse chronological order'.
 I used the `ORDER BY` SQL query when retrieving the list of peeps.
+13. Created the users table, updated the test setup to truncate the user table between each test.